 NARRATOR: Agency and public involvement is a key activity in every step of the planning process.
 The public refers to a variety of individuals, agencies, and organizations each with different interests and levels of involvement.
 Many different approaches are used to inform and engage other agencies and the public.

-CHARLES UKEGBU: Our public participation it's not just at the MPO level and that's one of the things we try to emphasize at the municipal level.
-It is not just the MPO calling a meeting, no, it is the MPO participating in on a meeting and forums that may have been called by other city or state agencies.
+CHARLES UKEGBU: Our public participation is not just at the MPO level, and that's one of the things we try to emphasize at the municipal level.
+It is not just the MPO calling a meeting, no, it is the MPO participating in other meetings and forums that may have been called by other, whether city or state agencies.

 NARRATOR: Transportation planning continues to evolve.
 New issues are emerging that demand innovation and creativity from MPOs.
 Many MPOs today are working with other local and state agencies and the private sector to provide multi-modal systems that give people more choices.
 Transit, carpooling, bicycling, walking, better connections between highways, transit, airports, freight, and other modes of transportation can make the entire system work more efficiently.